Skip to main content

 3. The agentic executor (LLM + tool dispatcher) starts running.
 Every tool call passes through Guard.verify(...) before execution.
 Allowed calls produce a VerifiedCertificate recorded in the execution; blocked calls are recorded with their violations.

-4. The execution finishes with a status of succeeded, blocked, error, or cancelled.
+4. The execution moves through queuedplanningexecutingverifying and finishes with completed, failed, or cancelled.

 See also